IvanW5X/CS362-Winter2025-Team20-TalkTask/README.md

 ## CS362-Winter2025-Team20

 ## Overview
-TalkTask is a personal to-do tracker website that includes speech recognition for to-do list management.
+TalkTask is a personal to-do list tracker website that includes speech recognition for to-do list management.
 Designed with accesibility and ease of access in mind, TalkTask should provide a hands-free and user-friendly experience across various devices, such as desktops and mobile.
 Additionally, if given enough time, we will implementing a database to save users information and previous tasks and implement an AI feature that will